OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/Monetization.md

 ## Set up and integrate with licensing sample and App Source simulator

 This lab is part of extending with capabilities for your teams app which begins with a Northwind Orders core application using the `AAD` path.

 > Complete labs [A01](A01-begin-app.md)-[A03](A03-after-apply-styling.md) to get to the Northwind Orders core application

-In this lab you will learn to:
+In this lab you will:

-- Deploy the App Source simulator and sample SaaS fulfillment and licensing service in Microsoft Azure so you can test it
+1. Deploy the App Source simulator and sample SaaS fulfillment and licensing service in Microsoft Azure so you can test it
-- Observe the interactions between App Source and a SaaS landing page in a simulated environment
+2. Observe the interactions between App Source and a SaaS landing page in a simulated environment
-- Connect the Northwind Orders application to the sample SaaS licensing service to enforce licenses for Microsoft Teams users
+3. Connect the Northwind Orders application to the sample SaaS licensing service to enforce licenses for Microsoft Teams users

 ### Features